RobertAhlin/emx/README.md

 <h2>Project 4 - EMX Events</h2>

 Welcome to this Enduro and Motocross event handler.<br>
 This is event handler for motocross and enduro, which will forfill a real life need.
 There is no good event handler to create events for motocross and enduro clubs.
-All clubs uses thier own systems.
+All clubs uses their own systems.
 (Everything from Google sheets and mail groups all kind of temporary solutions.)
-There is one event hadler for official competitions handled by SVEMO the Swedish motorsport association.
+There is one event handler for official competitions handled by SVEMO the Swedish motor sport association.

 # <a id="table-of-content"></a>Table of Content